developersIndia/resources/README.md

 # 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

 # 👋 Contributing